 This module will consider the formulation of small molecules and macromolecules (proteins and monoclonal antibodies) using advanced drug delivery systems.
 The application of advanced analytical techniques such as thermal and spectroscopic methods in drug development will also be appreciated.
 Latest trends in pharmaceutical development such as pharmaceutical nanotechnology and lipid based drug delivery systems will also be considered.
 Assessment is by test (50%) and Assignment (50%).

 Pharmaceutical Preparations and their Testing

 This module will consider the testing of drug substances and formulations in the Pharmaceutical Industry.
 A graduate analyst will be familiar with a wide range of analytical techniques but largely chemical in nature.
 This module will extend that knowledge to the testing of formulated pharmaceutical products and their other important attributes.
-This module is assessed by test (50%) and assignment (50%)

 This module will help you learn how understanding the biology underlying microbial (bacterial and viral) infection and disease, such as cancer, is important in the design of novel therapeutic agents.
 The module will outline examples of anticancer drugs, antimicrobials and drugs against other diseases (such as diabetes).
-In addition to a test (70% of module mark) that will assess your understanding of the topics, you will have the opportunity of independent learning in the form of a poster combined with a viva-type examination that will enhance your communication and interpersonal skills as well as critical thinking.
+In addition to a test that will assess your understanding of the topics, you will have the opportunity of independent learning in the form of a poster combined with a viva-type examination that will enhance your communication and interpersonal skills as well as critical thinking.

 We will always try to deliver your course as described on this web page.
 However, sometimes we may have to make changes as set out below.